lucazav/power-bi-time-series-custom-visual/README.md

 ## Showing everything in a demo

 You can find the ts_forecasting.pbix file in the "demo" folder of the repository.
 In it I have highlighted the differences in applying forecasting to a time-series provided in a CSV file using the standard Power BI features and using the time-series custom visual.
-The CSV file is located in the "data" folder of the repository.
+The CSV file is located in the "data" folder of the repository and it contains data extracted from the [Kaggle's Retail Data Analytics competition](https://www.kaggle.com/manjeetsingh/retaildataset?select=stores+data-set.csv) made available under the _CC0: Public Domain_ license.

 You can also test the time-series custom visual in a live demo published via Power BI's "Publish to web" option.
 Here is [the link](https://app.powerbi.com/view?r=eyJrIjoiNTZlZTNkZTctMzZiNi00NTUzLTlkMzgtMTZkZTRlNDc1YmU2IiwidCI6IjA4MjRlOGM5LWQzNWEtNDAwMC1hYTYxLTQ3YjM5MDdjMDEyZSIsImMiOjF9&pageName=ReportSection) to the live demo.